vpayno/adafruit-pyportal-workspace/arduino/README.md

 set -e

-# all commands are relative to the /arduino directory
+# all paths are relative to the /arduino directory

 stty cols 80
 stty rows 25